Platinum Sponsors & Partners

 Tourism in development cooperation

 Sustainable development through tourism is – not only due to its economic potential – also a field of activity in development cooperation.
-In total, three projects that focus on tourism and about fifty projects that have tourism components are currently being implemented.
-In the area of tourism, the BMZ seeks to utilise the potential of tourism for sustainable economic development while minimising any negative impacts on for example the global climate or the environment.
+In total, about 110 projects that have tourism components are currently being implemented on behalf of the BMZ.
+With its commitment, the BMZ seeks to utilise the potential of tourism for sustainable economic development while minimising any negative impacts on for example the global climate or the environment.
 The fundamental principles of German development cooperation, such as gender equality and social justice, are always taken into account.
 Promoting vocational training in the tourism sector is another important element of the BMZ's work.